gennovative/micro-fleet/docs/concepts/service-add-on.md

     If one of them is never settled (resolve or reject), the service waits forever (_Editor note_: This behavior should be improved with a timeout).

 * `deadLetter()`: This method is called on all add-ons at the same time after service event `onStopping` (see [Service stopping flow](./service-lifecycle.md#stopping-flow)).
-This method must return a promise.
-The service will wait for an amount of time (default 5 seconds, can be configured with name [`ADDONS_DEADLETTER_TIMEOUT`](https://github.com/gennovative/micro-fleet-common/blob/master/src/app/constants/setting-keys/service.ts)) before proceed to call `dispose()`.
+Read more details in its [dedicated page](./dead-letters.md).

     At this phase, the add-on should stop accepting any more incoming requests, but keep working on the in-progress ones.
-The add-on should also respond in a nice manner to let the client know.

-    For example, Web Add-on responds with status code 410 (Gone), while Mediate RPC Handler Add-on simply stops poping message from queue, hopefully the message would be handled by another alive service.

-* `dispose()`: This method is called right after all deadletter promises are resolved, or ADDONS_DEADLETTER_TIMEOUT timer is due.
+* `dispose()`: This method is called right after all deadletter promises are resolved, or DEADLETTER_TIMEOUT timer is due.
 This method must return a promise.
-The service will wait for an amount of time until the [`MAX_STOP_TIMEOUT`](https://github.com/gennovative/micro-fleet-common/blob/master/src/app/constants/setting-keys/service.ts) timer is due (default 10 seconds, counted from the beginning of stopping flow, which means there might be apx.
+The service will wait for an amount of time until the [`STOP_TIMEOUT`](https://github.com/gennovative/micro-fleet-common/blob/master/src/app/constants/setting-keys/service.ts) timer is due (default 10 seconds, counted from the beginning of stopping flow, which means there might be apx.
 5 seconds left at the moment).

     At this phase, the add-on should stop all the work and release all occupied resources.
 Any request attempt from client will result in Not Found error.